bigmeech/koa-react-ssr-template/README.md

 Reasons for doing this
 1. Avoid storing secrets on the client
 2. Avoid exposing critical routing logic on the client. e.g. routing between authenticated and unauthenticated pages
-3. You run much thinner applications at any giving time and not ginormous application
+3. Run much thinner applications at any giving time and not a single ginormous react application
+3. Easy separation of concerns/context

 # Technologies
 - React